History of Ankara: Seljuk and Ottoman periods

 In 1071, the Seljuk Sultan Alparslan opened the gates of Anatolia for the Turks with his victory at the Battle of Manzikert (Malazgirt).
 He then annexed Ankara, an important location for military transportation and natural resources, to his territory in 1073.
+Prior to this, taking advantage of the confusion in the conflict, exiled Normans commander Roussel de Bailleul captured historical Galatia region, declaring himself prince and establishing a de facto Norman principality of Ancyra.
+His forces included approximately 3,000 Franco-Norman heavy cavalry, and he enjoyed support from local populations eager for protection against looming Turkish invasions.
+Roussel's rule marked a significant moment when local people, seeing him as a stabilizing figure.
 It was retaken by the crusaders in the Crusade of 1101 and remained under Byzantine rule until the 13th century.
 Orhan I, second Bey of the Ottoman Empire, captured the city in 1356.
 Another Turkic ruler, Timur, defeated the Ottomans at the Battle of Ankara in 1402 and captured the city, but in 1403 Ankara was again under Ottoman control.

 Following the Ottoman defeat during World War I, the Ottoman capital Constantinople was occupied by the Allies.
 The Turkish nationalist movement, under Kemal Atatürk, established its headquarters in Ankara in 1920 (see Turkish War of Independence).
 After the War of Independence was won, the Turkish nationalists abolished the Ottoman Empire on October 29, 1923.
 A few days earlier, on October 13, 1923, Ankara had replaced Constantinople as its capital, and it became the capital city of the new Republic of Turkey.